yuki-kimoto/gitprep/README.md

     ./setup_database

-If you used Gitprep version 1 and upgrade it to version 2, you need to upgrade database with the following command
+If you used GitPrep version 1 and upgrade it to version 2, you need to upgrade database with the following command

     # Backup gitprep directory for safety